atrinik11/TriviaGame/README.md

 create a run function
 create a stop Function
 create a decrement function where the timer is decremented and the stop function is called when the timer is 0 and a popup message is displayed.

+Could not work on the validation part. the for loop i created for the the function isChecked(), need to work on it.

+Till now the timer is running.